 Recycled Christmas lights are broken down into their individual components to become the raw material for new products.
 Grinding up the strings separates the copper and PVC, and other metals are also removed.
 These are all valuable commodities for electronics manufacturing.

 It might seem like a small problem, but Christmas light recycling can reduce a considerable amount of unnecessary landfill trash.

-See the electronics recycling services that we offer here at GreenCitizen to find out what options you have to best dispose of your lights in an environmentally friendly and supportive way.
+Here at GreenCitizen, you will find many options to best dispose of your lights in an environmentally friendly and supportive way.

 December-14-2021Patriot Power Generator Review (2022): Worth Your Money?

 September-02-2020How to Build Your Own DIY Solar Generator?

 December-28-202110 Best Solar Generators of 2022 with Advanced Buyer’s Guide